6.3 Preventing early leaving from education and training (ELET)

 On this page

-In the second implementation phase of the Regional Development Concept (volume 4), the legislative period 2014-2019, the education system in the German-speaking Community is committing itself more strongly to personalised pupils support via the project "Personalised pupils support".
+In the second implementation phase of the Regional Development Concept (volume 4), the legislative period 2014-2019, the education system in the German-speaking Community was committing itself more strongly to personalised pupils support via the project "Personalised pupils support".

-To promote school success and reduce the number of pupils dropping out early, the projects "personalised pupil support" and "enhancing technical vocational training" have been developed as part of the Regional Development Concept (REK I).
+To promote school success and reduce the number of pupils dropping out early, the projects "personalised pupil support" and "enhancing technical vocational training" have been developed as part of the Regional Development Concept.

 - Time-out' projects, designed as a full-time school for students excluded from their usual learning environment or in cases of drop-out.
 They aim at reducing early leaving by facilitating the reintegration to the education system of students at risk of early leaving.
 Specific targeted measures for groups at risk are focused on students with migrant background.